GloriaGo/dw/julia_immutable.md

-**Pre-requisites...** To understand this tutorial, we assume that you have already familiar with the [Julia walkthorugh](/dw/julia/), and knows how to write a logistic regression model where both data and model are of `Cdouble` the type.
+**Pre-requisites...** To understand this tutorial, we assume that you have already familiar with the [Julia walkthorugh](/dw/julia/), and knows how to write a logistic regression model where both data and model are of the type `Cdouble`.

 ### Defining Data Type